Near-expiry diabetic test strip boxes with expiration dates ready for resale review

 Tips for Selling Test Strips Before They Expire

 The best strategy for selling test strips is to act early, verify eligibility requirements, and ship supplies well before the expiration date.
-This increases the likelihood of acceptance and maximizes potential payouts.
+This increases the likelihood of acceptance and helps support a smoother evaluation process.

 Helpful tips include: